sprilukin/breeder/README.md

 # spawn-lord
-Command line utility which helps to spawn processes
+Command line utility for hipsters 👓 which helps to to automate parallel execution of same command in different folders

 ## installation
 `npm install -g spawn-lord`